 In 1968, Jerome Weisner, then provost of MIT, and Robert Ebert, dean of Harvard Medical School, invited Dr. London to serve as consultant to MIT and HMS to aid in planning a program joining the two institutions.
 In short, after a year consulting on the project, he devoted a sabbatical year in Cambridge in 1969-1970 to laying the groundwork for the venture and enlisting the support of the faculties of both institutions.
 After much soul-searching about relocating, he accepted the directorship of the new entity - known then as the Harvard-MIT Program in Health Sciences and Technology - HST - now the longest surviving collaboration between Harvard and MIT.
 HST would represent Dr. London's intense commitment to the integration of medical education and university education and to the integration of interdisciplinary biomedical research, education and medical practice.
 As professor of medicine at HMS and professor of biology at MIT, Dr. London served as HST's director and strongest advocate until 1985.

-Looking back over his career, Dr. London derives great satisfaction from having played a key role in the founding of three institutions known for their contributions to medical research, practice and education - Albert Einstein College of Medicine, the Institute of Medicine of the National Academy of Sciences, and, of course, HST.
-He is as passionate now about HST as he has ever been.
-He continues to teach and co-directs HST.140, Molecular Medicine.
-At every opportunity, he advocates for HST.
+Looking back over his career, Dr. London derived great satisfaction from having played a key role in the founding of three institutions known for their contributions to medical research, practice and education - Albert Einstein College of Medicine, the Institute of Medicine of the National Academy of Sciences, and, of course, HST.
+Passionate and at every opportunity an advocate for HST, he continued to teach and co-direct HST.140, Molecular Medicine until his passing on May 23, 2018.